Cenotes at Cuzama

 There are bus departures from Merida at 9.15 am, 10.45 am, 12.30 pm, 2.30 pm, 4.30 pm, 9 pm.
 Trip takes 1.5 hrs, costs 18 pesos.
 Returns at 2 pm and 7 pm.
 The bus terminal is at Calle 67 x 50, Centro.
 Tel.
 924 7865 to confirm schedule and cost.

-Editor's note: further to the two options about accessing these cenotes, we recently received the following comment from a reader:
+Editor's note: further to the two options about accessing these cenotes, we recently received the following comments from readers:

 - Map of the Yucatan Peninsula